 CJ 402 Law and Society 3 Cr.

 An analysis of various theoretical perspectives on the nature, courses, organization and operation of law and legal systems.
 Emphasis will be placed on law creation, conflict resolution, the legal profession, and the role of law in social change.
-Cross listed with SO 402.
-Offered every other year.
+Cross-listed with SO 402; not permitted to earn credit for both CJ 402 and SO 402.
+Prerequisite: Sophomore or higher.
+Offered: Every other year.

 CJ 403 Criminal Justice Administration 3 Cr.

 An introduction to the principles of public administration as they are applied in the operation of criminal justice agencies.
 This course will emphasize how such topics as organization, decision making, leadership style, personnel policy, planning, and budgeting are specifically adapted by criminal justice administrators to meet the needs of their agencies.
 Simulations will be used extensively as a tool for mastering administrative principles.
-Prerequisite: CJ 101 or permission of instructor.
-Offered every other year.
+Cross-listed with CRMJ 305; not permitted to earn credit for both CJ 403 and CRMJ 305.
+Prerequisite: CJ 101, Grade of C or higher.
+Offered: Every other year.

 This elective course permits an upper-level student to participate directly in the criminal justice process by serving as an aide to agencies involved in the process.
 This offering is subject to the availability of such internships.
-Open only to junior and senior criminal justice majors, senior criminal justice minors and non criminal justice students declaring the Transnational Crime minor.
-Offered fall, spring and summer.
+Prerequisite: Junior status or higher; Criminal justice major or minor.
+Prerequisite: Permission of SJSS Internship Coordinator.
+Offered: Fall, Spring, Summer.

 CJ 410 Senior Seminar 3 Cr.

 A course dedicated to intensive research and analysis of major issues in criminal justice.
 Emphasis will be placed on critical thinking and evaluation of topics previously discussed during the student's academic career in the criminal justice program.
 Attention will also be given to professional development topics, ethics and criminal justice policy.
-Prerequisite: criminal justice major and senior standing.
 CJ 410 meets capstone requirement.
-Offered spring semester.
+Cross-listed with CRMJ 400; not permitted to earn credit for both CJ 410 and CRMJ 400.
+Prerequisite: Junior or higher.
+Criminal Justice major.
+Offered: Fall, Spring.

 CJ 421 Comparative Criminal Justice Systems 3 Cr.

 This course examines how countries other than the United States deal with the problem of crime and its control.
-It begins from the classic approach of a critical analysis of the history and development of the world's great legal traditions, and the role and structure of the crimina justice systems inside those traditions.
-Prerequisite: CJ 101.
-Offered every other year.
+It begins from the classic approach of a critical analysis of the history and development of the world's great legal traditions, and the role and structure of the criminal justice systems inside those traditions.
+Prerequisite: CJ 101, Grade of C or higher.
+Offered: Every other year.

 CJ 422 Civil Liability in the Criminal Justice System 3 Cr.

 This course examines the civil law that governs criminal justice agencies.
 As representatives of the government, Criminal Justice agencies must adhere to the Constitution and other State and Federal laws.
 When they fail to do so, the aggrieved party has the right to sue.
 This course explores the major state and federal liability theories that govern the management and daily operations of the police and correctional facilities.
 In addition, this course draws on your previous police, corrections and law courses to explore management issues related to civil liability.
-Prerequisite: CJ 101, CJ 102, CJ 301.
-Offered every other year.
-Open only to juniors and seniors.
+Prerequisites: CJ 101, CJ 102, CJ 301, Grade of C or higher.
+Junior or higher.
+Offered: Every other year.

 CJ 423 Evidence 3 Cr.

-The course is an in-depth examination of the rules governing the admissibility or exclusion of evidence at trail.
+This course is an in-depth examination of the rules governing the admissibility or exclusion of evidence at trial.
 Subjects include competency of witness, direct and cross-examination of witnesses, the rule against hearsay and its exceptions, expert and lay opinion testimony, privileged communications, relevancy, procedural considerations, judicial notice, burden of proof, presumptions, form and type of objections, authentication, the best evidence rule and the use of demonstrative and scientific evidence.
-Prerequisites: CJ 101 and CJ 102.
-Offered every other year.
-Open only to juniors and seniors.
+Prerequisites: CJ 101, CJ 102.
+Grade of C or higher.
+Junior or higher.
+Offered: Every other year.

 CJ 424 Murder: Our Killing Culture 3 Cr.

 This course provides a comprehensive examination of the nature and extent of both the common and unusual forms of murder in the United States.
-The class examines characteristics, trends, and the theoretical explanations of homicide as well as the prediction and prevention of various kiinds of murder.
+The class examines characteristics, trends, and the theoretical explanations of homicide as well as the prediction and prevention of various kinds of murder.
 The impact of murder on homicide survivors is also examined as well as the use of murder as entertainment in our culture.
 The course is designed to give students greater insight into serial, spree and mass murder, intrafamilial homicide, murder in the workplace, profiling and stalking.
 Although emphasis is placed on the sociological determinants of murder, psychological and biological factors are also examined.
-Prerequisite: CJ 101 or permission of instructor.
-Offered every other year.
-Open only to juniors and seniors.
+Prerequisites: CJ 101, Grade of C or higher.
+Junior or higher.
+Offered: Every other year.

 CJ 425 Domestic Violence 3 Cr.

 This course provides a comprehensive examination of the nature and extent of domestic violence in the United States.
 Theoretical perspectives used to explain intimate violence are examined as well as the social factors that are related to patterns of intimate and family abuse.
-The course discusses domestic violence from a historical and global perspecctive and is designed to provide students with a greater understanding of the impact of domestic abuse on victims/survivors and society as a whole.
+The course discusses domestic violence from a historical and global perspective and is designed to provide students with a greater understanding of the impact of domestic abuse on victims/survivors and society as a whole.
 Topics including child and elder abuse; the criminal justice system's response to domestic abuse; intervention, well as related crimes such as sexual assault and intrafamilial homicides.
-Prerequisite: CJ 101 or permission of instructor.
-Open only to juniors and seniors.
-Course is offered every other year.
+Prerequisites: CJ 101.
+Grade of C or higher.
+Junior or higher.
+Offered: Every other year.

 CJ 430 Homeland Security 3 Cr.

 In this course, students examine the critical issues associated with Homeland Security.
 Homeland Security is analyzed both from a scholarly and practitioner perspective.
 Topics include infectious diseases, border security, secure air/sea/ground travel, natural catastrophes, terrorism, and critical infrastructure.
 Federal, state, and local governmental responsibilities and policies are also examined.
 Attention is also given to Homeland Security research, trends, current events, and future implications.
-Offered annually.
-Prerequisite: CJ 101 and CJ 308 or permission of instructor.
+May not earn credit in both CJ 430 and INSC 311.
+Prerequisites: CJ 101, CJ 308.
+Grade of C or higher.
+Offered: Annually.

 CJ 442 Introduction to Computer Forensics 4 Cr.

 This course provides the student with an ability to perform basic forensic techniques and use appropriate media analysis software.
 Knowledge of the security, structure and protocols of network operating systems and devices will be covered as students learn to gather evidence in a networked environment and to image and restore evidence properly without destroying its value.
 The student will learn and practice gaining evidence from a computer system while maintaining its integrity and a solid chain of custody.
 Within the laboratory, the student will gain hands-on experience in the use of current investigative tools.
-Classroom 3 hours, laboratory 2 hours.
-Prerequisites IS 228 and CJ 341.
-Offered in spring semester.
+3 Lecture hours and 2 Lab hours.
+Cross-listed with DF 242, not permitted to earn credit for both CJ 442 and DF 242.
+Prerequisites: CS 140.
+Grade of C or higher.
+Offered: Spring.

 CJ 444 Crime Analysis and Mapping 3 Cr.

 This course provides an introduction to crime analysis and crime mapping and examines techniques used to study crime and disorder patterns faced by law enforcement agencies today.
 The course will discuss the theory, data collection methods, analysis techniques, technology, statistics, and dissemination products used by crime analysts as well as the history of and career opportunities in crime analysis.
 Students will learn how to use at least two crime analysis and mapping software applications during the course of the semester.
 A capstone project for the course involves conducting a crime analysis and mapping project for a Vermont criminal justice agency.
-Prerequisite: CJ 101 and CJ 209.
-Offered annually.
+Prerequisite: CJ 101, CJ 209.
+Grade of C or higher.
+Offered: Annually.